-While the ~brunch~ scene has only hit Paris quite recently, these places have nailed the egg, waffle, and — sometimes — pancake combination.
-And whether your goal is to get toasted off mimosas or enjoy a stacked piece of avocado toast, these Parisian brunch spots will not disappoint.
-Warning for those going ‘off-script’ — in Paris, ‘brunch’ often means an all-you-can-eat cake and pastries table.…NOT what you have in mind when you get the pancakes-and-eggs tinglings.
-That’s how the Frenches do it, so keep in mind to seek out les foreigners for scratching that bacon itch.
+While le ~brunch~ has only hit Paris morning food scene quite recently,we have curated the places that have nailed the egg, waffle, and — ouais — bacon combination.
+And whether your goal is to get toasted off mimosas or enjoy a stacked piece of avocado toast, these Parisian brunch spots will show you the love you have been google for.
+A gentle warning for those going ‘off-script’ — in Paris, ‘brunch’ often means an all-you-can-eat cake and pastries table.…and, let’s be honest, that’s NOT what you have in mind when you get the pancakes-and-eggs tinglings.
+But, that’s how the Frenches do it, so keep in mind to seek out les foreigners for scratching that bacon itch…

 Jardin de l’Hôtel Particulier

 Don’t get lost in the semantics: a hôtel particulier is a word for an old French townhouse.
-The Hôtel Particulier Montmartre is the smallest, most private hotel in Paris (which does not stop them from being luxe as heck), with an even smaller and more private garden/bar/killer brunch spot.
+The Hôtel Particulier Montmartre is the smallest, most private hotel in Paris (which does not stop them from being subtly luxe), with an even smaller and more private garden/bar/killer brunch spot.
 Like the venue itself, a brunch at the Hôtel Particulier is compact and classy; hot beverages, a bread basket, three courses of fancy dishes ranging from savory to sweet, and great, neo-bistrot-type cooking.
 It’s the real deal in a gorgeous setting that just happens to be a stone’s throw from Sacré Cœur.
 It’s also only available through reservation, so best get on that.

 ADDRESS: 23 Avenue Junot Pavillon D (18th arr.)